Ricky5panish/PE-Runtime-Crypter/README.md

 ## How to build
 - build stub.cpp
-- insert raw Data of the stub in crypter.cpp
+- insert raw Data of the stub in crypter.cpp (I used HxD to export a C/C++ bytearray)
 - build crypter.cpp

 ## How to use